-Interview advice for software engineer candidates from Talent Inc.’s CTO, Michael Henderson.
+Interview and career advice for software engineer candidates from Talent Inc.'s CTO, Michael Henderson.

 Interviewing for an engineering position can be a nerve-wracking experience.
 However, with the right preparation, you can boost your confidence, as well as increase your odds for success.